GregoriaRamirez/gregoriaramirez.github.io/artifact-software.md

 from model.view import layout
 from controller import register_callbacks

 app = Dash(__name__)
 app.layout = layout

 register_callbacks(app)

 app.run(debug=True, port=8550)
 ```

-Enhancement Summary:
+**Enhancement Summary:**
 This code demonstrates improved software design through the use of modular architecture.
 The layout is loaded from a separate view file, and callbacks are managed in a separate controller module.
 This structure follows the Model-View-Controller (MVC) pattern, making the application more organized, maintainable, and scalable.
-Additionally, it uses the modern app.run() method instead of the deprecated run_server(), aligning with current Dash best practices.
+Additionally, it uses the modern `app.run()` method instead of the deprecated `run_server()`, aligning with current Dash best practices.

+---

 ### 🧩 Snippet 2: Callback Logic (`controller.py`)